aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-document/find-and-replace/_index.md

 ### Find and Replace String using Metacharacters

-You can use metacharacters in the search string or the replacement string if a particular text or phrase is composed of multiple paragraphs, sections, or pages.
+You can use metacharacters in the search string or the replacement string if a particular text or phrase is composed of numerous paragraphs, sections, or pages.
 Some of the metacharacters include **&p** for a paragraph break, **&b** for a section break, **&m** for a page break, and **&l** for a line break.

 {{% alert color="primary" %}}